sablier-labs/docs/docs/apps/features/03-payments.md

 | ---------------------------------------------- |
 | ![ChainList](/screenshots/general-chains.webp) |

-### Create in batches
+### Create in bulk

-Save time by creating up to 60 streams in bulk for your employees, investors, or community members.
+Save time by creating up to 280 streams in bulk for your employees, investors, or community members.
 Use the forms for a clean and straightforward UX.

-### Create from CSVs
+### Create with CSV

-Save even more time by using our CSV upload, dedicated to power-users.
-Under the hood, it works the same as the visual forms.

-### Safe multisig support

-Payments are fully integrated with [Safe](https://safe.global).
-Start streaming from the safety and comfort of your multisig wallet.
+As an alternative to manually filling out the form, you can upload a CSV file with your user data.

 ### Mobile-ready layout

+Token streams on the go!

-Stream in style!
-Yes, the app works on mobile.
+Yes, the Sablier app works on mobile.
 And yes, we support dark mode by default (light mode coming soon).

 ### Permissions